Long-Term Care Options

 Assisted Living Communities

-Assisted living offers both long-term and short-term care options that provides assistance with activities of daily living (ADL’s).
+Assisted living is a long-term care option that provides assistance with activities of daily living (ADL’s).
 It combines housing, support services, and health care services as needed.
-When a person lives with a chronic disorder or a disability they often need additional care and support with everyday activities.
-Assisted living is an excellent option that balances the need for assistance with independence in an effort to promote dignity.
-There are 2 types of assisted living: residential assisted living and assisted living centers with apartments.
-Residential assisted living offers 24 hour care by certified caregivers, are licensed for up to 10 residents, and are located within residential neighborhoods.
+When an older adult lives with a chronic disorder or a disability they are in need of care and support with everyday activities.
+Assisted living is an excellent option that balances assistance with independence in order to promote dignity.
+There are 2 types of assisted living: assisted living homes and assisted living centers.
+Assisted living homes offer 24 hour care by certified caregivers and are licensed for up to 10 residents within residential neighborhoods.
 They offer both private and semi-private rooms with family style living.
-If more supervision and assistance is required residential assisted living is a great option.
-Assisted living centers offer 24 hour care by certified caregivers, and are licensed within commercial properties.
+If more supervision and assistance is needed assisted living homes are a great choice.
+Assisted living centers offer 24 hour care by certified caregivers and are licensed within commercial properties.
 They offer apartment style living with resort style dining.
 Assisted living centers are a great choice for the independent adult able to perform most activities of daily living without much assistance.

 Services Offered by Assisted Living Communities

 Assisted living services include three meals daily with snacks in between, laundry and housekeeping services, medication management, and assistance with bathing and dressing.
 Health care management and monitoring is integrated with each resident’s personal physician, often doctors who make house calls.
 Activities are planned according to each resident’s ability.
 Depending on the assisted living facility, transportation may be provided for medical visits, religious services, or an afternoon outing.

 Paying for assisted living